MV Maria Reina: 2010–2011 shipyard period

 unresolved.
 According to the Coast Guard's program manager for domestic vessel inspections, inspectors "didn't see a pattern of improvement over time".

 In May 2010, the ship was towed to Ciramar Shipyard in the Dominican Republic for more extensive repairs.

+2010 to present

+In May 2019, the ship was renamed MV Maria Reina under the Peru Flag before being registered under the Panama flag registry in March 2022.